vanessadean/vodly-url-shortener/README.md

 # Vodly Url Shortener

-Visit
-Things you may want to cover:

-* Ruby version

-* System dependencies
+Visit http://vodly.herokuapp.com/ to see this app in action.

+## Local installation

-* Configuration
+* fork and clone

-* Database creation

-* Database initialization
+* bundle install

+* run rake db:create db:migrate

+* run rake db:seed to get some seed data for links

-* How to run the test suite
+* run to see the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions